Lonefy/steel-commander/README.md

 # Steel-Commander
 >
 ###Attention
->Currently, it is not recommanded using the GUI mode,cause there are some bug of nodejs.
+>Currently, it is not recommanded to use the GUI mode,cause there are some bug of nodejs on Windows.

 ###Instal
 Install globally with `npm install -g steel-commander`.